HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 No, no, I apologize.

-So you we were talking about uh more details about why these seven uh depressions have again.
+So, we were talking about more details about why these seven depressions have occurred.

-So what happens is the when the federal government starts pulling back its private sector net savings, or this is the arc the MMT argument, starts pulling back its private sector net savings in order for the economy to continue pushing, the only place it could go to is the in quotes private banking system, in quotes, because for reasons I described before.
+Okay, so what happens is the when the federal government starts pulling back its private sector net savings, this is the MMT argument, starts pulling back its private sector net savings in order for the economy to continue pushing, the only place it could go to is the, in quotes, private banking system, in quotes, because for reasons I described before.

 Yeah.

-Austerity caused government budget balancing or surpluses always go hand in hand with uh excessive private sector leverage, interestingly.
+Austerity government budget balancing or surpluses always go hand in hand with excessive private sector leverage, interestingly.

 That is the process that you're describing there.